Model Coverage for Stateflow Charts

 If a transition is a conditional transition, it must decide whether or not to exit its active source state or junction and enter another state or junction.

-on which substate to execute is tested.
-If the chart contains only
+substate to execute is tested.
+If the chart contains only parallel

 Since a chart is hierarchically processed from the top down, procedures such as exclusive (OR) substate entry, exit, and execution are sometimes decided by the parenting superstate.

 Decision coverage for superstates applies only to exclusive (OR) substates.
 A superstate makes no decisions for parallel (AND) substates.

 Since a superstate must decide which exclusive (OR) substate to process, the number of decision outcomes for the superstate is the number of exclusive (OR) substates that it contains.
 In the examples that follow, the choice of which substate to process can occur in one of three possible contexts.